 As Butterfly's servant Suzuki, mezzo-soprano Sofia Selowsky complemented Martinez through her voice's

 Praised by Opera News as a “silvery-luminescent mezzo-soprano of power and poise,” Sofia Selowsky continues to establish herself as an exciting artist on both the operatic and concert stage.
-In her 19/20 season, Ms. Selowsky joins the roster of the Metropolitan Opera, covering the roles of Javotte in Manon and Maketaten in Akhnaten.
+In her 19/20 season, Sofia joins the roster of the Metropolitan Opera, covering the roles of Javotte in Manon and Maketaten in Akhnaten.
 She subsequently sings with the Milwaukee Symphony for Handel's Messiah, and debuts with the Atlanta Symphony under the baton of Robert Spano for Bach's Cantata No. 29 and Vaughan Williams' Serenade to Music.
+In the summer of 2020, she returns to Opera Theatre of Saint Louis as Iris.
+L in the world premiere of Tobias Picker's Awakenings.

-Ms. Selowsky's 18/19 season began in recital with Bethany Self under the auspices of the Metropolitan Opera National Council and saw a return to Ars Lyrica Houston as the title role in Handel’s Agrippina.
+Sofia's 18/19 season began in recital with Bethany Self under the auspices of the Metropolitan Opera National Council and saw a return to Ars Lyrica Houston as the title role in Handel’s Agrippina.
 She made her orchestral debuts in Handel’s Messiah with the Kansas City Symphony and in Mozart’s Requiem with the Charlotte Symphony.
-Ms. Selowsky also made her role debuts in concert as Donna Elvira in Don Giovanni with the Jacksonville Symphony and as Dorabella in Così fan tutte with the Rochester Philharmonic.
+Sofia also made her role debuts in concert as Donna Elvira in Don Giovanni with the Jacksonville Symphony and as Dorabella in Così fan tutte with the Rochester Philharmonic.

 “Making her HGO debut, Selowsky sings with a unique zeal—she’s